risavkarna/blog/ck8yxahl8019vn3s1db126yon.md

 Also note that all but the last `case` are still checking against values albeit of value objects.
 Only the last `case` is actually checking against a user defined type.

 We now have a good groundwork to look into try-catch and try-success-failure.
-We will also be looking into for, for-yield and foreach expressions once we have collection types in our arsenal by the end of the next post, where Scala/Mathematics concepts start to get real fun to play with.
+We will also be looking into for, for-yield and foreach expressions once we have collection types in our arsenal by the end of the next post.
+That is also where Scala/Mathematics concepts start to get real fun to play with.

 # Next on 'Types of Types'